Where do you get started when you first pick up a guitar?

 - Fingerpicking.
 Instead of strumming your chord changes, stay on one chord and pick the individual notes with your dominant hand.
 Choose different patterns until you can replicate them with ease.
 These arpeggios will help your soloing down the line.

-Learning basic guitar chords is a very early step down a very long road.
+Learning chords is a very early step down a very long road.
 As you learn, the most important concept to remember is to keep playing enjoyable.
-Once you make the basic guitar chords breakthrough, a new musical landscape opens up.
+Once you make the basic chords breakthrough, a new musical landscape opens up.
 One that demands exploration.